Impact on Business (GRI3-3)

 • Engagement with Internal Stakeholders

-• The “Promotion of Responsible Business Practices and Respect for Human Rights” training program is organized for 100% of its personnel.
+• The “Promotion of Responsible Business Practices and Respect for Human Rights” training program is provided to 100% of employees.

 • Content covers the Human Rights Policy and practical implementation within the organization.